Warrior Soul, "Salutations From The Ghetto Nation" Album Review

 Warrior Soul should have been huge.
+There, I said it.

 Salutations From the Ghetto Nation hit me like a hand grenade when I first heard it in 1992.
 I seriously thought that this was the band that would save metal, which at the time was in danger of disappearing up its own ass.
-For those of you too young to remember, the early 1990s were a very dark time for metal heads.
-The Seattle Brigade had taken over MTV and radio, and much of metal's old guard was either being dropped from their labels, taking time-outs due to lineup troubles, or merely releasing sub-par records in the hopes of coasting a little further on the fumes of their past reputations.
+For those of you too young to remember, the early 1990s were a very dark time for metal fans.
+The Seattle Brigade had taken over MTV and radio, and much of metal's old guard was either being dropped by the major record labels, taking time-outs due to lineup troubles, or releasing sub-par albums hoping to coast a little further on the fumes of their past reputations.

-In other words...the dream seemed to be over, until the fateful day that Salutations' first track, "Love Destruction," came blasting out of my speakers on the local college radio station.
-It was catchy, it was intense, it was fresh, and it sounded just as pissed-off as I felt.
-FINALLY!
-Someone I could rally behind!
-After that Molotov cocktail of an opening track, the buzzsaw guitars of John Ricco and Clarke's howling vocals gave me a crash course in cynical civics that could never be taught in any school.
-"Blown" and "Shine Like It" quickly proved that the first track was no fluke and that Warrior Soul weren't just another troop of pre-fab "tough guys," they walked it like they talked it.
-By the time I got to the shoulda-been-a-hit-single "Punk and Belligerent," with its irresistible, infectious refrain of "I don't give a, give a, give a, give a S**T!"
-I was ready to go outside and give somebody a "Clockwork Orange" style beat-down.
-Clarke's intense hatred for Republicans is all over this record (it had been a recurring theme on the previous two discs as well), but it's more pointed than ever on the absolutely corrosive "The Party" ("infrastructure is wasted/and we're deaf to the crowd/nothin' left for the children/it's OK, we won't be around"), whose lyrics seemed to be ripped directly from the Op-Ed page of the New York Times.
+Clarke's contempt for the Republican Party had been a recurring theme on Warrior Soul's previous two albums but it was more pointed than ever on Salutations, especially on the corrosive "The Party" ("Infrastructure is wasted/and we're deaf to the crowd/nothin' left for the children/it's OK, we won't be around!"), whose lyrics seemed to be ripped directly from the Op-Ed page of the New York Times.
 "Ass Kickin'" and "I Love You" briefly break the tension with some good old fashioned goofball headbanging, which leads into the gorgeous, epic ballad "The Golden Shore" (even bad-asses like Kory Clarke have a soft side, y'know) before crashing into the one-two punch of final tracks "The Fallen" and "Ghetto Nation," which combined to paint a bleak picture of the declining American empire, whose youth is being swallowed up by the streets.
 The effect was absolutely devastating... yet at the same time it rocked like a ton of bricks.
 It was official, I had a new favorite band.

 If only the world had bothered to listen.